 Most drones come complete with a controller, but certain models, such as the Ryze Tello, do not.
 To get a drone’s eye view from your camera-equipped model or use on-screen controls, you’ll also need to use a phone or tablet and download a free app.
 Your phone slots into a bracket on the controller for easy viewing as you fly.

 With most drones, your phone will also serve to store the stills and video you take, though some models allow you to record directly onto a micro-SD card inserted into the drone itself.

 In the UK at least, kids of any age with a Flyer ID (see below) are permitted to fly drones.
 However, drones with faster propeller speeds are often marked as being suitable for age 14+.
 Even with propeller guards fitted, drones can cause painful cuts and even rip out hair, so we’d highly recommend adult supervision at all times when kids are at the controls.

 Anything else I should know?

-New rule changes that came in at the start of 2021 mean that to fly any camera-equipped drone outdoors, you’ll first need to buy an Operator ID.
+Rule changes that came in at the start of 2021 mean that to fly any camera-equipped drone outdoors, you’ll first need to buy an Operator ID.
 If your drone doesn’t have a camera, you can fly it straight out of the box with nothing to worry about.